R3Conclave/conclave-core-sdk/docs/docs/index.md

 ### 1.2

 !!! important
     There have been some breaking changes in this version of Conclave.
-Be sure to check out the [API changes](api-changes.md) you might need to make to get your current project building with Conclave 1.2.
+Be sure to read the [API changes page](api-changes.md) for the information you need to get your existing project building with Conclave 1.2.

 1. jigsaw: **New feature!** We've vastly improved how data is persisted inside the enclave.
 Previously we recommended the "mail-to-self" pattern for storing data across enclave restarts.
-This is cumbersome to write, not easy to understand and does not provide roll back protection againt the host.
+This is cumbersome to write, not easy to understand and does not provide roll back protection against the host.
 To address all these issues the `Enclave` class now exposes a simple key-value store represented as a normal `java.util.Map` object.
 Conclave will securely persist this map such that it survives restarts and is resilient to attempts by the host to roll it back to previous states.
 [Learn more about enclave persistence](persistence.md).